 It doesn't surprise me that the majority of black people who adhere to this culture don't know anything about history, but it would seem easy enough to pinpoint the group behind the slave trade in America.
 The information is literally everywhere.
 Instead of blaming the U.S. government, why aren't black people going after the Freemasons?
 They were the absolute cornerstone of the slave trade from, at least, the 1500s on.
 Masons in Spain and Portugal licensed the trade and Mason sea captains bought the licenses.
 Then, Mason bankers and merchants in France lent the cash for the licenses and paid for the expeditions!

 The weird thing is that race never really mattered to slavers until 1505 through to it's abolishment.
 You can thank the Spanish Mason slavers because it was they who started the trend that black slaves were more resiliant than the others.
 Guess who loved owning black slaves: Everybody.
-Khazar jews, Jesuits, Masons, Black Africans and every other rich person or group owned them.
 The African Egbo and the Efik people were instrumental in the black slave trade and they were black!
 Or what about Prince Witten or Juan Bautista Collins?
 Both were wealthy blacks in Florida that owned tons of black slaves along with slaves of all the other races.
 So really, the U.S. black community needs to put the slavery card back in the deck for good.
 You don't get to be more offended at slavery than the rest of us just because it happened most recently.

 It took a fucking Civil War to stop slavery.
 I laugh when I hear this "reparations" bullshit come out of people's mouths.
-Out of the 2,200,000 Union Soldiers fighting (and 300,000 dying) to free black people in the Civil War, 210,000 were black.
+More white people died in the Civil War (300,000) than black people served in the military!
+Out of the 2,200,000 Union Soldiers fighting to free black people in the Civil War, 210,000 were black.
 The demand for reparations is the most ungrateful garbage I've ever heard.

 When slavery was stopped in the United States and later in the dutch municipalities, that specific form of slavery was gone from the world until the early 1940s.
 The Nazis brought it back when they victimized the Khazar people who followed judaism in Northeastern Europe.
 As we all know, that resurgence of slavery was very brief.
 Now we all enjoy first-world wage slavery.